 Raphael Robiatti works as Project Coordinator at the Willy Brandt School.
-He is the administrative staff representative in the blog edititorial team.
+He is the administrative staff representative in the blog editorial team.
 He coordinates meetings as well as the blog’s strategic orientation.
 Raphael has obtained his MPP at the Brandt School in 2015 and is now a PhD candidate at the University of Erfurt.
-His research focus on the Governance of Development Financial Institutions in Latin America.
+His research focuses on the governance of Development Financial Institutions in Latin America.

 Maria Brackin is an MPP candidate at the Willy Brandt School of Public Policy, specializing in Political Economy and International Relations.
 Maria gained a BA with honors in Philosophy from Northwestern University, and an MSc in Philosophy from the University of Edinburgh.
 Her previous research, generously funded by the Saint Andrews Society of the State of New York, focused on the epistemology of testimony and organizational applications of social epistemology.
 As a part of the blog editorial team, she is the host of The Bulletin Podcast.